U.S. starts fiscal 2021 with 111% jump in October deficit

-WASHINGTON (Reuters) - The U.S. government started the 2021 fiscal year with an October budget deficit of $284 billion, a record for the month, as coronavirus-related outlays spiked sharply from a year earlier and revenues declined, the Treasury Department said on Thursday.
+WASHINGTON (Reuters) - The U.S. government started fiscal 2021 with an October budget deficit of $284 billion, a record for the month, as coronavirus-related outlays spiked sharply from a year earlier and revenues declined, the Treasury Department said on Thursday.

 It follows a record full-year deficit of $3.132 trillion for fiscal 2020, which ended Sept.
-30, that more than tripled the previous year’s shortfall due to COVID-19 aid spending.
+30, more than tripling the previous year’s shortfall due to COVID-19 aid spending.

 Treasury officials said the 2020 deficit was held down partly by far lower outlays and stronger receipts in the early months of that fiscal year before the pandemic closed down large parts of the economy in March.